dschouw/The-Piscine/working-in-a-group.md

 # Working in a group

 Before you begin a group project, agree your [ways of working](https://www.atlassian.com/practices).
 This will help you to work together effectively and efficiently.
 Read the ways of working below and discuss them with your team.
-If you have extra conditions, agree them now.
+If you have extra conditions, agre sdfksdfkjsdfhe them now.

 ## Suggested Ways of Working